-CommonLit 360 An Overview of Argumentative Units in CommonLit 360 for Grades 6-12
+CommonLit 360 An Overview of Argumentative Writing Units in CommonLit 360

-Our argumentative units center student voice and writing with interesting topics and activities that build argument skills and encourage student choice.
+CommonLit’s argumentative writing units engage students with interesting topics and activities that build argument skills and encourage student choice.

 Sparking Interest With Exciting Topics

-While all units are anchored in essential readings, in most units students also have an opportunity to choose from a curated set of texts to further their knowledge and gather evidence for their final essays.
-This offers an excellent opportunity for both student independence and collaborative discussion of different texts and perspectives.
+Most units give students an opportunity to choose from a curated set of texts to further their knowledge and gather evidence for their final essays.
+This offers an excellent opportunity for student independence and collaborative discussion of different texts and perspectives.

 Sharpening Argumentative Writing Skills

-After unit debates, students are ready to begin putting their opinions to paper, and one of the most powerful tools to support student writing is a mentor text.
 All argumentative units have lessons that guide students through an analysis of a student-written mentor text.
 Through these lessons, students learn the most important parts of an argumentative essay.
-Each unit also includes writing lessons to support students in planning their essays.

 If you are interested in learning more about CommonLit 360, here are some recommended next steps:

 - Sign up for a CommonLit 360 webinar for an opportunity to learn more and ask questions.